ray-project/ray/doc/source/ray-core/patterns/limit-pending-tasks.rst

 .. note::

-   If we submit a finite number of tasks, it's unlikely that we will hit the issue mentioned above since each task only uses a small amount of memory in the queue.
+   If we submit a finite number of tasks, it's unlikely that we will hit the issue mentioned above since each task only uses a small amount of memory for bookkeeping in the queue.
    It's more likely to happen when we have an infinite stream of tasks to run.

 .. note::